 b.
 Have you been diagnosed with COVID-19?

 c.
-Have you returned from travel outside of New Brunswick within the last 14 days?
+Have you returned from travel outside of the Atlantic Provinces Travel Bubble (NB,NS,PEI, and NL) within the last 14 days?

 d.
 Have you been told by public health that you may have been exposed to COVID-19?

-Those planning to attend worship services or other gatherings of 50 people or less (such as committee meetings, parish leadership meetings or staff meetings) will be required to register with the parish office for any gatherings they plan to attend.
-Their name, contact information, the gathering for which they have registered and whether or not they ultimately attended said gathering will be recorded by the parish office and held confidentially for a period of 28 days to facilitated contact tracing should the need arise.
+Those planning to attend worship services or other gatherings in the building (such as committee meetings, parish leadership meetings or staff meetings) will be required to register with the parish office for any gatherings they plan to attend.
+Their name, contact information, and the specific gathering for which they have registered and whether or not they ultimately attended said gathering will be recorded by the parish office and held confidentially for a period of 28 days to facilitated contact tracing should the need arise.
 They will also be asked to respond to each of the above screening questions before entering the gathering.

 Immediately before each worship service the worship leader will take his or her temperature and document it.
 If the worship leader’s temperature is above 38°C he or she will be required to leave the premises.
 They will not be permitted to lead the service and a decision will have to be made by the parish corporation either to make alternative arrangements or to postpone that and any other services the worship leader was scheduled to lead.